Skip to main content

 • Who are the beneficial owners?

-The answers build a holistic client profile, which provide organizations with a panoramic view of potential risks, visualizing risks across multiple areas, including client risk, product/service risk and country risk.
+The answers build a holistic client profile, which provides organizations with a panoramic view of potential risks, visualizing risks across multiple areas, including client risk, product/service risk and country risk.
 Once the risk factors are evaluated, clients are classified into high, medium and low-risk categories.
 At this stage, companies should introspect and ask themselves if they have the capabilities and expertise to handle the risk?
 In doing so, organizations can subsequently decide if the client is aligned with their risk appetite and proceed with the engagement or terminate the relationship.

 Step 2: Risk Mitigation and Contingency Planning